eecs-autograder/autograder-sandbox/README.md

 #### "release-*" branches
 Name release branches as `release-x.x.x`, where `x.x.x` is the semantic version.
+Minor releases should get their own release branch (e.g., 6.0.x).
+Patch fixes should be handled as described on their own.

 Do NOT merge or rebase directly between the develop and release branches.
 Once a release branch is created, it should only be updated with feature- or bugfix-style branches.